nadeemajeedch/Docker-Containers-Tutorial/README.md

 4. Type commands in your own terminal.
 Reading is not a substitute for running them.
 5. After Part 1, continue with [Lesson 9](lessons/09-running-python-with-docker.md).
 After Part 2, continue with [Lesson 18](lessons/18-docker-compose.md).

+Engr.
+Dr. Muhammad Nadeem Majeed, Professor, Department of Data Science, University of the Punjab, Lahore.
 GitHub renders every `.md` file.
 GitHub Pages can publish the same files as a course site.

 ---